NEARU9/gold-linear-regression/README.md

 I have made some modifications to the original Flask application so it can be hosted on Streamlit Cloud.

 You can check out the live version here:
-🔗 Live Demo on Streamlit (update this link after deployment)
+🔗 Live Demo on Streamlit (COOMING SOON)

 The code for the Streamlit version is available in:
 📁 app_streamlit.py